izikeros/blog/content/posts/notes/writing_book_or_ebook_using_gitbook.md

 ## Conclusion

-In conclusion, writing a book in Markdown using Gitbook is a simple and straightforward process.
+Writing a book in Markdown using Gitbook is a simple and straightforward process.
 With this powerful tool, you can easily create a professional-looking book in a variety of formats, and customize it to your heart's content.
 Happy writing!